natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/TBF-1C.md

 Fly low and fast, head towards your target, drop your ordnance and bug out.
 However, if there are no hostile fighters in the area, you can destroy some enemy ground installations, e.g. AA, light vehicles, landing crafts and anti-tank positions after this.

-An interesting feature of the Avenger is that, despite being a light bomber/torpedo bomber, it comes with a bombsight, just like the old TBD Dauntless, albeit without the telescopic sight in the pilot's cockpit.
-This makes precision bombing in Realistic battles possible, as even novice pilots will be able to drop the 500kg bombs with excellent accuracy.
-Once you spot a target, fly out about 1.5km horizontally from the target (remember to keep focus on said target and its general location while being aware of any obstacles in your way), then begin to slowly fly over said target.
+Despite being a light bomber/torpedo bomber, the Avenger comes with a bombsight, just like the old TBD Dauntless, albeit without the telescopic sight in the pilot's cockpit.
+This makes precision bombing in Realistic battles possible, as even novice pilots will be able to drop the 500 kg bombs with excellent accuracy.
+Once you spot a target, fly out about 1.5 km horizontally from the target (remember to keep focus on said target and its general location while being aware of any obstacles in your way), then begin to slowly fly over said target.
 Open the bomb bay and switch to the bombsight view, then drop your ordnance.

 '''Simulator mode'''